 The 100 Road tops out near a saddle where many old mining roads and two-tracks come together.
 Here, look uphill and to the north for the sign for Panther Gulch Trail 931.
 The sign for the trail is up the hill, at a point where the singletrack can be gained a bit more easily.
 You can choose to get on the trail at the saddle, but its a brutally steep grade that is mainly used by motorcyclists.
 For a slightly easier approach use the two-tracks that you will find available.
 You can use them for a few more precious pedal strokes or strides.

 Aim for the sign.
 Push your bike, or bend into your hike/run, and get up the gravely trail.
 It goes straight up the bald ridge.
 After the first crest you will be able to pedal, or run again, for a while.

 The trail climbs and drops aggressively as it makes its way up to its high intersection with Howard's Trail.
 Not a long trail, but oh so demanding.

 Some will approach the trail by climbing up the FS #100 Road, others will approach it from its higher end, off of Howard's Trail.
 Most people, who have any sense, or who lack tractor-legs, choose to approach Panther from above; climbing up Howard's Trail to get to the top of Panther Gulch Trail.

-From its low end the trail involves super steep climbing and short steep, technical decents.
+From its low end the trail involves super steep climbing and short steep, technical descents.
 From its high end the trail involves short, super steep climbing and long super steep, technical descents.
 Check out the elevation profile, as it does a pretty good job of helping to describe that there is climbing on the trail, in either direction.